outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - alternate structures
           - structures of difference

+      - apply structures of general/specific solution automation workflow components based on definitions of the components
+        - general components include: solution space, solution metrics, solution automation workflow variables, & core interaction functions
+          - example:
+            - apply a 'interaction space' or 'combination space' rather than a 'solution space'

-      - identify relevant different structures for solution automation workflow components & iterate through combinations of them, filtering by relevance metrics (like reusability)
+        - identify relevant different structures for specific solution automation workflow components & iterate through combinations of them, filtering by relevance metrics (like reusability)
           - apply alternate/proxy/difference structures of definitions of components & iterate through combinations of them
             - examples:
               - apply alternate definition routes of components
                 - rather than 'input' structures, apply 'power' structures to solution automation workflows
+                - rather than variable structures, apply 'difference' structures
               - apply abstract/specific structures of components
                 - rather than 'connect' structures, apply 'sequence' structures
                 - rather than 'cause' structures, apply 'inevitability' structures
           - then filter combinations of different structures by which can apply a core interaction function like connect between problem/solution inputs/outputs to optimize for a solution metric filter

       - apply optimization or core interaction function structures/intents (like 'reduce') to optimize & generate solution automation workflows for solving the problem of finding interaction structures (like 'differences') between solution structures (like optimal structures) & default/input structures (like the whole solution space such as 'all possible combinations')
         - apply 'reduce differences' intent to fulfill intent of 'finding optimal structures efficiently':